-Now that PTs are worth little over 14% and only 90 minutes long, I’d prioritize more on essays (and the MBE).
-Either way, the written portion is worth half of your grade.
+Now that PTs are worth little over 14% and only 90 minutes long, I’d prioritize more on essays and the MBE.
+That said, the written portion is still worth half of your grade.
 BarEssays has resources to help you succeed with that half.

-Although it’ll be a while before there’s an appreciable number of answers for the 90-minute PT, I believe you should prepare with the 3-hour legacy PTs anyway.
-BarEssays has plenty of PT answers to look at, unless you feel entitled to cutting your PT prep time by half.
+Although it’ll be a while before BarEssays builds an appreciable number of answers for the 90-minute PT, there’s still some value in studying the 3-hour legacy PTs in terms of structure and format.
+BarEssays has plenty of PT answers to look at in that regard.

 Pros, neutrals, and cons

 Before you “think about it later” and end up impulse buying at the height of desperation in a few weeks, take a minute to consider whether it could be a worthwhile investment at some point, whenever you may be ready:

 Pros – one-stop shop for your CA essay needs

 - BarEssays is an excellent tool for getting FEEDBACK on your essay answer or outline (via self-evaluation).
 Remember the Practice + Feedback loop.
 Mere memorization or practice alone is not enough.

 - You can instantly access all of these for the duration of your subscription…

 - every essay question since 2005 (with some going back to 1999)